Chart Color Schemes

 AreaSearch assessment of residential development activity positions Altona North among the top 25% of areas assessed nationwide

-Population forecasts indicate Altona North will gain 2,863 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+This focus on higher-density living creates more affordable entry points for downsizers, investors, and first-home buyers.
+Altona North reflects a developing area with around 91 people per approval.
+Population forecasts indicate it will gain approximately 3,078 residents by 2041.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development